 There may also be risks associated with on-site marijuana consumption.
 A handful of jurisdictions have begun or are planning to begin to allow the sale and consumption of marijuana on certain premises.
 Perhaps this kind of operation could have a similar risk profile as a brewery or distillery that also serves drinks on-premises?
 This too remains to be seen.

 Many of the risks just discussed could also apply to medical marijuana dispensaries - depending on the particular requirements of a state’s medical marijuana program.
 However, medical establishments and permitted healthcare practitioners may also encounter potential professional liability risks, including those related to improperly evaluating a patient's qualifying condition or running afoul of any relevant regulations.

 Other risks to consider

 There are, of course, many other potential risks that retail and dispensary operations could face, including product liability, pollution, and theft risks.

 Additionally, many marijuana businesses, including retailers and dispensaries, rely on a cash-only business model.
-Because marijuana is currently illegal under federal law, most financial institutions are reportedly cautious or entirely unwilling to offer services to marijuana-related businesses - despite certain federal guidances, including one from the US Department of the Treasury, that have sought to expand marijuana business access to financial services.
-The high values of cash on-site may also make such operations attractive to theft.
+Because marijuana is currently illegal under federal law, most financial institutions are reportedly cautious or entirely unwilling to offer services to marijuana-related businesses.